complete-ts/prettier-vscode/README.md

 > NOTE: This setting can have a negative performance impact, particularly on Windows when you have attached network drives.
 Only enable this if you must use global modules.
 It is recommended that you always use local modules when possible.

-**Note: Disabling a language enabled in a parent folder will prevent formatting instead of letting any other formatter to run**
+Note: Disabling a language enabled in a parent folder will prevent formatting instead of letting any other formatter to run.

-**Disabled on untrusted workspaces**
+Disabled on untrusted workspaces.

 #### prettier.documentSelectors